Saturated de Rham-Witt complexes with unit-root coefficients: Definition and first properties

 \subsection{Insensitivity to nilpotent thickenings}

 Throughout this section, we fix the following setup:

-\begin{situation} Let $R$ be a $k$-algebra, and $\mathcal E$ a unit-root $F$-crystal on $\Cris(\Spec R/W)$.
+\begin{situation} Let $R$ be a $k$-algebra and $\mathcal E$ a unit-root $F$-crystal on $\Cris(\Spec R/W)$.
 Let $f \colon \Spec R_{\red} \hookrightarrow \Spec R$ be the closed embedding over $k$ corresponding to the reduction map $f^{\sharp} \colon R \to R_{\red}$. \end{situation}

 \begin{para} Recall from Remark \ref{rmk:BLM_nilpotent_invariance} that the saturated de Rham--Witt complex $\W\Omega^*_R$ of Bhatt--Lurie--Mathew is insensitive to nilpotent thickenings.
-Our present goal is to generalize this statement to saturated de Rham--Witt complexes with unit-root coefficients.
+Our present goal is to generalize this statement to the case of unit-root coefficients.
 The main result is as follows. \end{para}

 \begin{proposition} The functor $f_* \colon \dRWM_{R_{\red}, f^*_{\cris} \mathcal E} \to \dRWM_{R, \mathcal E}$ is an equivalence of categories. \end{proposition}